zompi2/UE4EnhancedCodeFlow/README.md

 This code is 100% free, but if you like what I'm doing and want to support me in maintaining this project and creating new one you can buy me a coffe **https://ko-fi.com/zompi**.
 Programmers love coffee :D

+# Changelog

+###### 1.1.0
+* Option to set tick interval and to ignore global time dilation when launching each added action.
+Check `FECFActionSettings`
+* Added additional callback to tickers which will launch when ticker finishes.
+* Fixes to comments.

 # Example Project

 The repository contains an example project which can be used to discover of how to use the plugin.
 Simply compile and run the project and play with the map.